 Also of interest is that South Salt Lake has more people living here who work in computers and math than 95% of the places in the US.

 Many people in South Salt Lake take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among South Salt Lake citizens for affordable transportation.

-The per capita income in South Salt Lake in 2010 was $17,421, which is low income relative to Utah and the nation.
-This equates to an annual income of $69,684 for a family of four.
+The per capita income in South Salt Lake in 2010 was $17,578, which is low income relative to Utah and the nation.
+This equates to an annual income of $70,312 for a family of four.
 However, South Salt Lake contains both very wealthy and poor people as well.

 South Salt Lake is an extremely ethnically-diverse city.
 The people who call South Salt Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Salt Lake residents report their race to be White, followed by Asian.
 South Salt Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 16.27% of the city’s residents.
 Important ancestries of people in South Salt Lake include English, European, German, Irish, and Somalian.